watertap-org/watertap/docs/how_to_guides/how_to_use_debugging_solver_wrapper.rst

     ====================================================================================

-Continue to probe and diagnose model infeasibility in this interactive window.
+Continue to probe and diagnose model infeasibility in this Interactive Python window.